Patient ResourcesUltrasound

 How to Read an Ultrasound Picture

 An ultrasound is a medical imaging test that uses high-frequency sound waves to produce images of the inside of your body, such as organs, muscles and other soft tissues.
-The radiologist or ultrasound technician will then interpret the images and your doctor will communicate any findings with you at a later appointment
+The radiologist or ultrasound technician will then interpret the images and your doctor will communicate any findings with you at a later appointment.

 What’s in your ultrasound report?

-• The technique used (Doppler, endoscopic, etc.)
+• Technique used (Doppler, endoscopic, etc.)

-• The reason for the scan
+• Reason for the scan

 • Findings and impressions